Evexi/Evexi/readme.md

 ### `reports_url`

-When set, the application will POST a JSON report to this URL at the end of every autorun.
+When set, the application will POST a JSON report to this URL at the end of every run.
 The payload has the following shape:

 ```json
 {